 As well as your regular business overheads – rent, salaries, etc., your PAYE, and VAT payments come around regularly, so make sure to keep a buffer in reserve, and know exactly what your liabilities are.

 Whether you’ve been in business for one year or ten, chances are you’re ready to forecast the time’s significant expenses come around.
 Planning for the more substantial costs can help reduce the financial blow and ensure your cash flow stays strong even in the tightest months.

-If you have less than three months” cash flow available to cover future overheads, salaries, and tax liabilities, then it may be worth considering a financial buffer such as a loan or overdraft to ensure your business is in a strong position for the year ahead.
+If you have less than three months” of cash flow available to cover future overheads, salaries, and tax liabilities, then it may be worth considering a financial buffer such as a loan or overdraft to ensure your business is in a strong position for the year ahead.

 5. Invoice quickly, and get paid faster